MAUDE ISLAND TRAIL

 After coming down from the bluffs, if you took that trail, you follow the main trail southwest until you arrive at this causeway ( built in early 1950s to service the Ripple Rock demolition crew).
 You walk across this causeway and continue along the trail on the northwest coast of Maude Island until the trail ends at the ocean, overlooking Seymour Narrows and the old Ripple Rock site.

-(2) The alternative and shorter access to Maude Island can be found if you drive along the Walcan Road and go past the Morte Lake car-park and then past Mud Lake on the right, and after a kilomtetre or so turn right down the first logging road on the right, which turns off the main road opposite a large quarry and begins to go downhill.
+(2) The alternative and shorter access to Maude Island can be found if you drive along the Walcan Road and go past the Morte Lake car-park and then continue on past Mud Lake on the right, and after a kilomtetre or so turn right down the first logging road on the right, which turns off the main road opposite Sorenson large quarry and begins to go downhill.
 Continue driving down this logging road until you come to a side road on your right which is sign-posted ‘Q 80’, at GPS point N50°, 7.879′, W125°, 19.280′

 .
-Turn right here and follow Q 80 past two small roads going off to the right, the third turnoff to the right is the turnoff to Morte Lake and is marked in blue paint on a fir tree and flagged with orange tape.
-Continue past this turnoff and stay on the main Q80 road and you will pass two signs directing you on to the Maude Island Trail.
+Turn right here and follow Q 80 past two small roads going off to the right.
+Stay on the main Q80 road and you will see two signs directing you on to the Maude Island Trail.
 Stay on this road until you come to the Maude Island Trail parking area on your right.
 The trail is clearly sign-posted here, and well-flagged with flagging tape..
 From here the trail takes you in about 90 minutes’ walking to Maude Island.